 Mortgage Life Insurance

-Mortgage life insurance is typically the same thing as decreasing term insurance however the term could also apply to level term insurance so it is important to distinguish between the two products.
+Mortgage life insurance is typically the same thing as decreasing term insurance, but the term could also apply to level term insurance so it is important to distinguish between the two products.

 Decreasing term insurance will decrease in cover over its term assuming a notional interest rate usually between 8 to 10 percent.